KL-UCB-switch: optimal regret bounds for stochastic bandits from both a distribution-dependent and a distribution-free viewpoints: Proof of Theorem (with the Term in the Regret Bound)

 By Pinsker's inequality~\eqref{eq:Pinsker-U}, by definition of the MOSS index, and by our choice of $n_0$, we have, when $N_a(t) \geq n_0$,

 In particular, we get the inclusion

 Thus

-We now proceed similarly to what we already did on page~\pageref{page:19}.
-By a careful application of optional skipping (see Section~\ref{sec:optional}), using the fact that all the events $\{A_{t+1}=a \pand N_a(t) = n\} $ are disjoint as $t$ varies, the sum above may be bounded by
+We now proceed again similarly to what we already did on page~\pageref{page:19}.
+By a careful application of optional skipping (see Section~\ref{sec:optional}, Example~\ref{ex:2:optsk}), using the fact that, as $t$ varies, all the events $\{A_{t+1}=a \pand N_a(t) = n\} $ are disjoint, the sum above may be bounded by

 By a final application of Hoeffding's inequality (Proposition~\ref{prop:hoeffding}, actually not using the maximal form):

 where we substituted the value~\eqref{eq:n0} of $n_0$.